A Detailed Guide on NetSuite Inventory Management for 2025

 6. Lot and Serial Number Tracking

-NetSuite tracks inventory using lot and serial numbers, ensuring accurate tracking of each item from start to finish.
+NetSuite tracks inventory using lot and serial numbers, ensuring accurate tracking of each item from start tracking to finish.
 This feature improves inventory accuracy and meets regulations.
 Businesses can trace the origin, movement, and expiration of products, which is important for industries like pharmaceuticals and food.

 Additionally, it helps meet regulatory requirements and improves customer satisfaction by ensuring only high-quality products reach the market.